+- when it was created,

+- who created it,

-- lists of the hashtags, URLs, @-mentions and media (such as images and videos) included in the tweet, - and more.
+- lists of the hashtags, URLs, @-mentions and media (such as images and videos) included in the tweet,

+- and more.

-A typical tweet's JSON object typically contained up to 9,000 characters of metadata also called the payload.
-This payload was often far more than your app needed.
+A typical tweet's JSON object typically contained up to 9,000 characters of metadata also called the payload-which was often far more than your app needed.